zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

      *
      * @brief Brief description of the define.
      *
-     * @details Multiple lines describing in detail what is the
+     * @details Multiple lines describing in detail the
      * purpose of the define and what it does.
    */